-6.6.8 Reading Batched Items
+6.6.10 Reading Batched Items

-In the previous example the readOne was being used.
-It is simple but not very efficient for the following reasons:
+In the previous example, the readOne method read items from the Ringbuffer. readOne is simple but not very efficient for the following reasons:

-- It does not make use of batching. - It cannot filter items at the source; they need to be retrieved before being filtered.
+- readOne does not use batching. - readOne cannot filter items at the source; the items need to be retrieved before being filtered.